 Action:

-The parent’s lawyer may need to advocate for reasonable/active efforts to be made for the incarcerated parent and to assist the parent and the agency caseworker in accessing services.
-The lawyer must assist the parent client by advocating both with the agency and the jail or correctional facility for these services.
+The parent’s lawyer may need to advocate for reasonable/active efforts to be made for the incarcerated parent client and to assist the parent client and the agency caseworker in accessing services.
+The parent’s lawyer must assist the parent client by advocating both with the agency and the jail or correctional facility for these services.

 Action: